Gonialoe variegata (L.) Boatwr. & J.C.Manning (=Aloe variegata L.)

 Remember that Gonialoe variegata is adapted to arid and semi-arid conditions.
 It is thus very easy to kill plants through overwatering and poor drainage.

-Companion plants to Gonialoe variegata include A. aristata, A. bowiea, A. brevifolia, A. humilis, A. longistyla, A. claviflora, A. falcata, G. dinteri and G. sladeniana.
-Other additions to consider are Lampranthus multiradiatus, L. aureus, Pelargonium echinatum, P. xerophytum, P. spinosum, P. sericifolia, P. crithmifolium, Stoeberia arborescens, Gazania krebsiana, Hermannia saccifera, Lampranthus reptans and Oscularia deltoides.
+Companion plants to Gonialoe variegata include Aloe aristata, A. bowiea, A. brevifolia, A. humilis, A. longistyla, A. claviflora and A. falcata, Gonialoe dinteri and G. sladeniana.
+Other additions to consider are Lampranthus multiradiatus, L. aureus, Pelargonium echinatum, P. xerophytum, P. spinosum, P. sericifolium, P. crithmifolium, Stoeberia arborescens, Gazania krebsiana, Hermannia saccifera, Lampranthus reptans and Oscularia deltoides.
 A smallish rock garden that provides some shelter, provides the best growing conditions.

 - Court, D. 1981.
 Succulent flora of southern Africa.
 Balkema, Cape Town.